felixchen3674/react04292024/homework/vanilla_js/day2_html/homework/concepts.md

 the current session, once the session ends, the storage is deleted, cookie you can set.
 Every time cookie will be sent to the server from browser when a request is made.
 Always use local/session storage unless we want to send something to the server.
+E.g. when logging in, id password will be saved - cookie.

 ### What is accessibility and why is it important